Kaushikbharat/Loan-Disbursement-Case-Study-Classification-Problem/README.md

 customers only from the last 3 months.
 They also capture basic details about customers like gender, DOB, existing EMI, employer Name, Loan Amount Required, Monthly Income, City, Interaction data and many others.
-Let’s look at the process at ABC Customer Bank.
+Let’s look at the process at XYZ Customer Bank.
 In above process, customer applications can drop majorly at two stages, at login and approval/ rejection by bank.
 Here we need to identify the segment of customers having higher disbursal rate in next 30 days.